country profile

 Severely underprepared

 Micronesia, Fed.
-Sts. shows severely limited readiness to meet the challenges and opportunities of education in a rapidly changing world (39th percentile worldwide).
+Sts. shows severely limited readiness to meet the challenges and opportunities of education in a rapidly changing world (38th percentile worldwide).
 Key structural conditions limit capacity to plan, implement, and sustain forward-looking reforms.
-Higher scores indicate a system that is better prepared to anticipate and shape the future of learning.

 42.67Composite score